skooter500/gameengines2-2015/readme.md

 You will recognise this question as being a variation on Question 1 from your Christmas exam.
 Instead of using the spaceship model from the exam, start with a blank unity project.

 - Create a new scene
-- Add a Sphere and set its initial position to be (0, 0, 5)
+- Add a cube and set its initial position to be (0, 0, 5).
+Set the cube colour using a material.
 - Add a point light and set its position to be (0, 0, 0) and its distance to be 20
 - Change the camera position so that its initial position is (0, 20, 0) and rotate it so that it looks down on the scene.
 To do this, set its Rotation to be (90, 0, 0)
 - Now attach a script to the sphere and call it CircleFollowing.
 Open this in Visual Studio